Dibz15/DrawBot/README.md

 The grbl firmware must be modified as shown here: http://www.buildlog.net/blog/2017/08/using-grbls-spindle-pwm-to-control-a-servo/ in order to control the z axis servo using the PWM pin.
+However, the code shown here proved to be incorrect.
+I have the fixed version in this repo.